top of page

 Our Mission

-To empower Sankuru farmers with training, tools, and ongoing support to adopt regenerative agricultural practices that enhance soil health, improve yields, and strengthen communities.
+To empower farmers in the Sankuru through research, training, and support in order to adopt regenerative agriculture practices that enhance soil health, improve yields, and strengthen communities.

 Our Vision